TomaszLenart/LashApp/README.md

 LashApp - manage your buisness easily!

-  LashApp is a system providing an easy way to managing and scheduling your clients a beauty salon.
+  LashApp is a system providing an easy way to managing and scheduling your clients in a beauty salon.

 It gives you all necessary funcionalities, as below:
   - Clients - Manage your clients data, appointments history and treatments photo documentation